lmerotta-zz/react-plugins/README.md

 **section** (string)
 The section to look for plugins.
 This component will render any plugin found in the given section, sorted by priority in ascending order

+### usePlugins

+Retrieve all plugins ready to render. returns an array of JSX elements that can be mapped and rendered

+#### arguments

+**section** (string)
+The section to look for plugins.
+Will return all the components from this section, ready to render

 ## Roadmap

 - [x] Remove global PluginStore and make PluginStoreProvider accept a `pluginStore` as parameter
-- [ ] `usePlugins` hook to retrieve plugins and leave rendering to the user
+- [x] `usePlugins` hook to retrieve plugins and leave rendering to the user

 ## License